Skip to content

 Another soft compatibility problem that I did not yet mention is that software that accesses tens of thousands of small files and abuses the file system as a database rather than using structured data formats designed to organise data on supercomputers is not welcome on LUMI.
 For that reason LUMI also requires to containerize conda and Python installations.
 On LUMI three tools are offered for this.

-- cotainr is a tool developed by the Danish LUMI-partner DeIC that helps with building some types of containers that can be built in user space.
+1. cotainr is a tool developed by the Danish LUMI-partner DeIC that helps with building some types of containers that can be built in user space.
 Its current version focusses on containerising a conda-installation.

-module.
-On LUMI the tool is called lumi-container-wrapper but users of the CSC national systems will know it as Tykky. - SingularityCE supports the so-called unprivileged proot build process to build containers.
+3. SingularityCE supports the so-called unprivileged proot build process to build containers.
 With this process, it is also possible to add additional OS packages, etc., to the container.

 Both cotainr and lumi-container-wrapper are pre-installed on the system as modules.
-Furthermore, there is also
+Furthermore, there is also a module that provides the proot command needed by the SingularityCE unprivileged proot build process.

-Organisation of the software in software stacks¶
+Organisation of the software in software stacks

 LUMI offers several software stacks: